nelscity/NowCity/Post-place-based-solutions.md

 ▷ **Don't over-index on places, instead establish a framework adjust resource allocation to "where the puck is / will be" in emerging space-time-capital-based solutions.**

-## What people are talking about when they talk about place-based solutions
+What are people are talking about when they talk about place-based solutions?
+Is it investment in a certain lat long coordinates, or somehow embedded in a human network, or other niche?

-I'll come back in and add a section here.

 ## Shortcomings of place-based as a primary frame

 Might lead to over-indexing on place, when in fact solutions should "follow the puck".

-## Some alternative framings

-Temporary-based solutions